Photos capture, convey, reflect, inspire, document, hide, reveal — who we are, how we got here, what makes us human.

 Amy Inouye, President of Photo Friends, is a graphic designer specializing in books about Los Angeles.
 She is “mom” to Chicken Boy, the Statue of Liberty of Los Angeles.

-Kim Creighton is a librarian at the Los Angeles Public Library and oversees the cataloging of the library’s Photo Collection.
+Kim Creighton is a librarian and cataloger at Woodbury University.
 A Southern California native with a professional background in archives and local history, she wrote Mt.
 Baldy, published by Arcadia Publishing, in 2008.

 David Davis is an award-winning journalist and author of four books: Waterman: The Life and Times of Duke Kahanamoku; Showdown at Shepherd’s Bush: The 1908 Olympic Marathon and the Three Runners Who Launched a Sporting Craze; Play By Play: Los Angeles Sports Photography: 1889-1989; and One Golden Moment: The 1984 Olympics Through the Photographic Lens of the Los Angeles Herald Examiner; and one eBook: Marathon Crasher: The Life and Times of Merry Lepper, the First American Woman to Run a Marathon.
 His work has appeared in Sports Illustrated, Smithsonian Magazine, the New York Times, the Wall Street Journal, Vice, and Deadspin; his writing has been anthologized in “The Best American Sports Writing” series.
 He lives in Los Angeles.